-Evidence is scant, however it is sometimes said that the Romans introduced viticulture (grape-growing) and wine-making to Britain some 2,000 years ago.
-Certainly the Doomsday Book noted a number of vineyards.
+Although evidence is scant, it is sometimes said that the Romans introduced viticulture (grape-growing) and wine-making to Britain some 2,000 years ago.
+Certainly the Doomsday Book noted a number of flourishing vineyards.
 On 17th December 1662 English scientist Christopher Merret archived papers at the Royal Society of London describing for the first time anywhere the process for making sparkling wine.
 Technological advances in glass-making - specifically at Newcastle Upon Tyne where coal was used instead of wood - produced much stronger bottles.
 These bottles gave English sparkling wine the advantage of secondary fermentation in-bottle without fear of explosion.